Hubs-Foundation/hubs-docs/docs/welcome.md

 id: welcome
 title: Welcome to Hubs
 sidebar_label: Welcome
-description: Hubs is an open-source virtual collaboration platform that runs in a browser, no special software needed.
+description: Hubs is an open-source virtual collaboration platform that runs in a browser, no special software or devices needed.
 Hubs Docs is the documentation and instructions for how to set up and use Hubs.
 Hubs contains Spoke, a web-based scene editor so that users can create directly in the browser.
 ---

 **Important Notice:** A significant portion of this documentation contains outdated information.
 There are ongoing efforts to update it.
 Chiefly, Hubs by Mozilla and Hubs Cloud are obsolete.
 Hubs Community Edition has the same user experience.
 Got questions?
 Our community Discord is standing by.  https://discord.gg/hubs-498741086295031808